Beware Unbundled Legal Services

 The concept behind Unbundled Legal Services is simple.
-There are some parts of your divorce that you can do yourself.
-So, you should just pay for the services you need.
+There are some parts of the divorce process that you can do yourself.
+So, you should do those things that you can do yourself and just pay for the services you need.
 In theory, this makes sense.
 In practice, it is problematic.

-Your divorce is a package of your circumstances, income and expenses that is used to determine asset distribution, spousal support, child support, and visitation.
-If you hire someone to perform a part of these services, you will have no clear perspective of the entire package.
+Your divorce is a package, based on your circumstances, designed to determine asset distribution, spousal support, child support, and visitation.
+If you hire someone to perform a part of these services, they will have no clear perspective of the entire package.
 You need someone involved in the entire process.